Robustness in Large Language Models: A Survey of Mitigation Strategies and Evaluation Metrics: Metrics and Benchmarks

 \subsubsection{Performance Degradation Metrics}

-{These metrics quantify the drop in performance when an LLM is evaluated on challenging data (adversarial, OOD, noisy) compared to its performance on clean, standard (IID) data.
-They provide a direct measure of how much a specific challenge impacts the model's effectiveness. \begin{itemize} \item Accuracy Drop / F1 Drop / Metric Drop: These are calculated as the difference (absolute or percentage) between a standard metric (like Accuracy or F1-score) on the IID test set and the same metric on the challenging test set (e.g., an OOD dataset or an adversarially perturbed dataset) \citep{yuan2023revisiting,du2023shortcutlearninglargelanguage}.
-A larger drop indicates lower robustness to that specific challenge.
-For example, a 20\% accuracy drop on an OOD dataset suggests poor generalization. \item Attack Success Rate (ASR): This metric is central to adversarial robustness evaluation.
+{These metrics quantify the drop in performance when an LLM is evaluated on challenging data (adversarial or noisy) compared to its performance on clean, standard data.
+They provide a direct measure of how much a specific challenge impacts the model's effectiveness. \begin{itemize} \item Accuracy Drop / F1 Drop / Metric Drop: {This metric calculates the difference in model performance between a baseline (clean or standard) dataset and a challenging version of that dataset (e.g., perturbed, adversarial, or noisy) \cite{yuan2023revisiting}.
+This metric directly quantifies how much a given challenge degrades effectiveness when expressed in absolute terms or percentage points.
+A larger drop indicates lower robustness, while a smaller drop suggests resilience under stress.} \item Attack Success Rate (ASR): This metric is central to adversarial robustness evaluation.
 It measures the percentage of adversarial inputs that successfully cause the intended model failure, such as misclassification in NLU tasks, bypassing safety filters to generate harmful content, or successfully executing a jailbreak prompt \citep{jung2025flexbenchmarkevaluatingrobustness}.
 A higher ASR signifies lower robustness to the specific attack method used.
 It is a key metric for benchmarks like AdvGLUE++, JailbreakBench, and PromptBench \citep{zhou2024robustpromptoptimizationdefending}. \item Compliance Ratio / Refusal Rate: These metrics are particularly relevant for evaluating safety and alignment robustness, especially against jailbreaking attempts.
 It measures how often the LLM generates harmful or forbidden content when prompted with malicious instructions \citep{varshney-etal-2024-art,zeng2025rootdefencestrategiesensuring}.
 Conversely, the Refusal Rate measures how often the model refuses to answer.
 A high refusal rate for harmful prompts indicates good safety alignment, but a high refusal rate for benign prompts indicates over-defensiveness, a potential negative side-effect of safety training. \end{itemize}}